|

 Program Changes can be sent directly from the MIDI EVI by the use of special fingering and sensors.
 You can either increment or decrement through patches or you can directly send any patch number.

 Transposition, MIDI transmit channel selection, and overall MIDI Volume are available as well.
-These are all programmable in realtime on the MIDI EVI via special fingerings.
+These are all programmable in real time on the MIDI EVI via special fingerings.

 Additionally there is an All Notes Off feature plus a special MIDI diagnostic mode that aids in setting up the MIDI EVI.